 Perryville, Ky.
 40468

 Perryville is the site of the bloodiest Civil War battle on Kentucky soil.
 More than 7,000 soldiers were killed, wounded or missing.
 The park offers an award-winning educational program called the School of the Soldier program.
-Elementary school students can learn what it was like to serve as a soldier who fought in 1862 at Perryville.
-It lasts 4 hours and costs $4 per student.
-The park has Civil War monuments, picnic areas, a playground, small museum and gift shop.
+Elementary school students can learn what it was like to be a civil war soldier while learning about the largest Civil War Battle fought in the Commonwealth.
+The program is 4 hours long and can be tailored to accommodate individual groups.
+There must be a minimum of 20 students to do the program.
+The cost is $4 per student, which includes the museum.
+The park has Civil War monuments, picnic areas, a playground, museum and museum store.
 For more information, call Joni House at 859-332-8631.

 Pine Mountain State Resort Park